Regulatory Closure Issued at Former Bulk Fuel Terminal

 Electric, flameless unit both quiet and zero-emission

-Easily deployed to remote sites
+Easily deployed by barge and local truck to remote site

 Zero reportable safety incidents